berlinplan/berlinplan.github.io/readme.md

 #### Is it morally acceptable to use psychopathic platforms for good goals?

 *In other words, does the end justify the means?
 (144)*

+**Sell "Anti-inequality" content on Psychopatical platforms** such as Spotify, YouTube, Instagram, Amazon, Twitter, TikTok, and TV, make Sence?

+> <sub> Write a book on inequality, publish it on Amazon, obtain 5-star reviews (each ~4€ on Telegram: "Amazon review DE, Amazon Produkttester, Amazon De tester 2"), and make it a bestseller through the Matthew Effect.
+The Matthew Effect describes a social pattern where initial advantages lead to further advantages, creating a growing disparity between resource-rich and resource-poor individuals (141). </sub>

 The app aims to resolve the following dilemmas as examples: